jpease/justinpease.com/_posts/2023-01-02-the-words-we-use-sprint.md

 our teams to constantly sprint towards [deadlines](/2022/12/19/the-words-we-use-deadline), is it any wonder that people experience burn out?

-This makes me ask:

-* If that's not our expectation, why use a word that indicates otherwise?
-* Is short-term speed or a long-term sustainable pace more important to the team and the company's success?
+If an unsustainable pace is not our intention, are there alternatives that add clarity?
+I believe there are.

-When talking about a "sprint", in a generalized discussion of a methodology, is anything lost by dropping the jargon and just saying "work period"?
-I don't think so.
+* When talking about a "sprint", in a generalized discussion of a methodology, nothing is lost by using "work period."

-When talking about a team's specific implementation of a methodology, why not say exactly what you mean?
+* When talking about a team's specific implementation of a methodology, we can say exactly what we mean.
 For example, "during the next sprint" might become "during the next two weeks."

-Clarity of communication is improved for all audiences.
+By dropping the jargon, clarity of communication is improved for all audiences.